 The modern supply chain management is associated with various problems, starting with illegal actions and ending with concerns for the state of the product.
 That is why transport companies and their customers want to track the product life cycle – from the origin of the goods to their transportation into the hands of the client.

-Although the blockchain technology can solve the number of IoT security problems, it can also be of great benefit to supply chains.
+Although blockchain technology can solve the number of IoT security problems, it can also be of great benefit to supply chains.
 By going hand in hand, they can satisfy the need for security, transparency, and traceability.

-Cases of use
+Cases of Use

-Rogue Ale, based in Newport, Oregon, implements effective tools for tracking supply chain and transporting perishable goods.
+Rogue Ale, based in Newport, Oregon, implements effective tools for tracking supply chains and transporting perishable goods.
 Rogue produces hops for the process of brewing fresh beer.
 Hops are not dried in the field but sent for immediate use in breweries.
 It is necessary to deliver the raw materials within 12 hours, otherwise, the beer will be (as they say) “close to water”.
 For the preservation of raw materials, Rogue uses sensors that collect data on the temperature and humidity on the way to the brewery.

 The startups Flexe (the US) and Stowga (the UK) have created applications and cloud platforms that allow warehouse owners to rent spare capacity, and customers to rent them on demand, depending on the required intervals (from several days to several weeks).
 Organizations will be able to manage warehouses as a national or international network of small objects, the areas of which will change on demand.
 Enterprises no longer need to use a huge amount of storage capacity that may be empty.
 This situation is especially urgent for seasonal businesses.
 With the help of new platforms on demand, the seemingly unused space will later become a profitable commercial asset.

 Let’s take a look at DHL Supply Chain, a branch of Deutsche Post DHL whose main business lies in providing contract logistics services through the entire supply chain.
 The company uses the so-called Narrowband Internet of Things app (NB-IoT) developed in cooperation with Huawei Technologies.
-The application makes easier the management of the yard for inbound-to-manufacturing logistics businesses which brings improvements in inbound processing time at the site.
+The application makes the management of the yard easier for inbound-to-manufacturing logistics businesses which brings improvements in inbound processing time at the site.

 The solution works via a high-speed wireless connection, so the company is able to gather dock availability data in real-time automatically.
 At the same time, NB-IoT provides visibility to both dispatchers and truck drivers.
 Besides, it saves the waiting time for drivers up to 40 minutes, which, consequently, reduces the risks of manufacturing delays as materials arrive on time and resources are optimised appropriately.